Non-stop flights to Myrtle Beach (MYR)

 From Albany and Allentown, you can fly with Allegiant.

-From Atlantic City, you can fly non-stop with Allegiant or Spirit Airlines.
-This is a seasonal route that starts in April and ends in September.
+From Atlantic City, you can fly non-stop with Allegiant or Breeze Airways.
+This is a seasonal route that starts in July and ends in August.

-From Beckley, direct flights are offered by Contour Aviation.
-This is a seasonal route that starts in June and ends in August.
+From Belleville, you can fly non-stop to Myrtle Beach with Allegiant.
+This is a seasonal route that starts in July and ends in August.

 From Cincinnati and Clarksburg, all direct flights to Myrtle Beach are operated by Allegiant.

-From Cleveland, the only airline with direct flights is Frontier Airlines.
-This is a seasonal route that starts in April and ends in September.
+From Cleveland, direct flights are offered by Frontier Airlines.
+This is a seasonal route that starts in July and ends in October.

 From Columbus and Dallas, you can fly with Southwest Airlines.